jermeewinn/Hexagon-Render-Test/README.md

 # **Hexagon Render Test**

 This React Application is to test how to create, render, and style Hexagonal polygons in the extreme off-change one needs to render hexagons into their React web application.
+Credit to rexxars and rplanelles for creating the react-hexagon repository.
+Link under **Technologies Used**.

 ## **Table of Contents**
 **[Technologies Used](#technologies-used)</br>**